Home | pfodApps/pfodDevices | WebStringTemplates | Java/J2EE | Unix | Torches | Superannuation | CRPS Treatment | | About Us

 Parts List and Installation

 See the Introductory Tutorial for the parts list and the Installation instructions.
-Physical parts consist of just an ESP32 board, e.g. Dfrobot ESP32 board.
+Physical parts consist of just an ESP32 / ESP8266 / Pi Pico W/2W board, e.g. Dfrobot ESP32 board.

 touchActionInput

 touchActionInput is linked to a touchZone.
 When the touchZone is triggered, the single line Dialog box opens.
-The title of the dialog box is configurable.
+The title of the dialog box and the initial text displayed is configurable.

 From the dialog box you can either Cancel or OK.
 If you Cancel the dialog box nothing is set to the pfodDevice (your microprocessor) and no touchActions are triggered.